 A semi-variable cost is a cost that contains both fixed and variable cost elements.
-Thus, the fixed element of the cost will be incurred repeatedly over time, while the variable element will only be incurred as a function of volume.
+The fixed element of the cost will be incurred repeatedly over time, while the variable element will only be incurred as a function of activity volume.
 Thus, a base-level cost will be always be incurred, irrespective of volume, as well as an additional cost that is based only on volume.
 Here are several examples of a semi-variable cost:

 - A production line may require $10,000 of labor to staff it at a minimal level per day, but once a certain production volume is exceeded, the production staff must work overtime.
-Thus, the basic $10,000 daily cost will be incurred at all volume levels, and is therefore the fixed element of the semi-variable cost, while overtime varies with production volume, and is therefore the variable element of the cost.
+Thus, the basic $10,000 daily cost will be incurred at all volume levels, and is therefore the fixed element of the semi-variable cost, while overtime varies with production volume, and so is the variable element of the cost.

 - In the billing structure for a cell phone, there is a flat-rate monthly charge, plus an overage charge for any bandwidth used that exceeds the cap allowed under the flat rate.
 Thus, the flat rate is the fixed element of the cost, and the excess bandwidth charge is the variable element of the cost.

-- Within the compensation of a salesperson, there is usually a salaried component (fixed cost) and commission (variable cost).
+- Within the compensation of a salesperson, there is usually a salaried component (fixed cost) and a commission (variable cost).

 As the level of usage of a semi-variable cost item increases, the fixed component of the cost will not change, while the variable component will increase.
 The formula for this relationship is:

 b = Variable cost per unit of activity

 x = Number of units of activity